 What is home care and how does it differ from home healthcare?

 In its truest meaning, home care refers to any type of care (medical or non-medical) that is provided for the client in their home.
 While home care can be used to describe both medical and non-medical care, typically "home care" refers to non-medical care such as companionship/homemaking services and personal care services, while "home healthcare" refers to the provision of skilled nursing care and other care such as speech, physical or occupational therapy.
-We Are Family is a non-medical home care agency.
+We Are Family is a non-medical home care not for profit agency.

 What services does We Are Family provide?